Oil, Water, and Climate Resistance

 A Powerful Film Series on Climate Resistance

-The NECESSITY team set a goal to raise $20,000 by the end of 2019 so that we can continue to document and share the stories of climate activists struggling to stop the expansion of the fossil fuel industry.
+The NECESSITY team set a goal to raise $20,000 so that we can continue to document and share the stories of climate activists struggling to stop the expansion of the fossil fuel industry.
 We have made one close-to-completed film.
 Our aim now is to create a documentary series.

 Time for Action is Growing Short

 Science shows that humanity has only a short window of time to respond to global warming before that window closes and we face catastrophic consequences.
 Marginalized communities--Indigenous, people of color and the poor--are already facing the severe effects of climate change.
 In response to the scale of the climate emergency, activists increasingly call for large scale acts of civil disobedience.
 It is not enough to simply document the scale of global warming or the threat to life on this planet, however.
 Nor is it enough to just call people to join various actions.
 We need to follow and learn from people who have been working on the front lines of the climate justice movement.

 What happens when climate protesters are arrested?
 How do the consequences differ for Indigenous people versus non-Indigenous people, for young versus old people?

 As anti-protest laws turn misdemeanors into felonies, how do concerned citizens decide whether to join the resisters?

 How do regional activists form alliances and build a movement across areas of differences, including the rural/ urban divide?